SitePen/dgrid/doc/migration-guide.md

 main DOM node.
 There is no direct programmatic support for this.
 (This means there is no built-in support for automatically sizing to a certain number of rows.)

-An example of an auto-height grid can be found in the `autoheight.html` test page.
+Examples of an auto-height grid can be found in the `autoheight.html` and `extensions/Pagination.html` test pages.

 ### autoWidth